lmarzocchetti/CMandelbrot/README.md

 - [Space]: for the next iteration

 ## TO DO:
-- [ ] Introduce a Color palette system for better color;
+- [x] Introduce a Color palette system for better color;
 - [ ] Introduce a new moving system with mouse and pointer
 - [ ] Change the SFML library for a lower level lib (like OpenGL);
-- [ ] Don't recreate the threads but use the same 12;
+- [ ] Don't recreate the threads but use the same 10;
 - [ ] Introduce the Julia mode for explore the Julia set too